 How does BioNote work?

 First and foremost, BioNote does not rely solely on killing microbes on contact like other solutions.
 Uniquely, BioNote works in a more innovative, fundamental and sustainable way using nature’s ability to keep surfaces clean: when microbes land on a surface, biofilms are formed which creates an attractive environment for other microbes to also join in.
 It is the biofilm which then becomes a potential health hazard.
 The patented technology in the BioNote material prevents contamination from forming in the first place by disrupting harmful microbial colonisation thereby keeping banknotes safer and cleaner for longer.
-It is a new science for the banknote industry and very different to current anti-bacterial products.
+It is a new science for the banknote industry and very different to anti-bacterial products.

 Organic Banknote Protection